-Mario Ramirez TreviĂ±o, alias “X20,” a hitman and internal rival of Metro 4, briefly took the organization’s top spot following the January murder.
+Mario Ramirez Treviño, alias “X20,” a hitman and internal rival of Salgado, briefly took the organization’s top spot following the murder.
 He was arrested in Tamaulipas in August 2013 in a Mexican army operation, following the arrest of 24 members of his group a week earlier.
-He was placed in a Mexican jail, but is also wanted in the United States on drug trafficking and organized crime charges.

 As with the arrest of previous leadership, his arrest left another power vacuum in the increasingly fragmented cartel.